Groundskeeper accepts reduced $78 million Monsanto verdict

+FILE - In this Aug.
+10, 2018 file photo, Dewayne Johnson reacts after hearing the verdict in his case against Monsanto at the Superior Court of California in San Francisco.
 A Northern California groundskeeper says he will accept a judge's reduced verdict of $78 million against Monsanto after a jury found the company's weed killer caused his cancer.
+DeWayne Johnson's attorney informed the San Francisco Superior Court on Wednesday, Oct.
+31, 2018.
+(Josh Edelson/Pool Photo via AP, File)

+A Northern California groundskeeper said Wednesday that he will accept a judge's reduced verdict of $78 million against Monsanto after a jury found the company's weed killer caused his cancer.

 Continue Reading Below

+DeWayne Johnson's attorney formally informed the San Francisco Superior Court that he would contest the judge's decision to reduce a jury's original $289 million award.

-Johnson could have demanded a new trial after Judge Suzanna Bolanos cut the jury's original $289 million award.
+Johnson could have demanded a new trial.

+A jury unanimously decided in August that Monsanto's Roundup weed killer caused Johnson's cancer.
+His doctor's testified that the 46-year-old has less than three years to live.

 Monsanto spokesman Daniel Childs did not immediately return a phone call.
 He previously said the company planned to appeal every adverse verdict.
 The company is facing 8,000 similar lawsuits across the country.